rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/tiny-semi-auto-demo-spec-v1.md

 → apply one bounded local change
 → validate local effect
 → choose final outcome
+→ if needed, point to deeper WFGY 3.0 continuation
 ````

 The final outcome must be one of: